RichardD31415/Reactive.js/README.md

 ```

 The element will now automatically invert the Reactive state when the element is clicked.
-Note: The Reactive state Must be a boolean for the click binding to work.
+**Note**: The Reactive state Must be a boolean for the click binding to work.
-You can attach the click binding to any element, but it is recommended to use a button or other natively clickable elements.
+You can attach the click binding to any element, but using a button or other natively clickable elements is highly recommended.

 ## Text Interpolation Binding: